 Back in December we took my nan out for afternoon tea as an early Christmas present.
 I wanted something a bit different to the norm so had a look around for festive afternoon teas and stumbled upon Oad Street Food and Crafts’ instagram-worthy igloos.

-The igloos were decorated with comfy plush pink chairs with faux fur throws and cushions on, and were heated and had their own music systems, making our afternoon tea experience a wonderful cosy bubble.
+The igloos were decorated with comfy plush pink chairs with faux fur throws and cushions on.
+They were heated and had their own music systems, making our afternoon tea experience a wonderful cosy bubble.

-We were given mulled wine to start and then enjoyed a selection of sandwiches and other savouries such as cheese straws and mini quiche, plus scones with cream and jam and some festive sweet treats including mince pies and chocolate orange brownie.
+We were given mulled wine to start and then enjoyed a selection of sandwiches and other savouries such as cheese straws and mini quiche.
+We had scones with cream and jam and some festive sweet treats including mince pies and chocolate orange brownie.
 The waitresses were very attentive and popped in to check if we wanted any more tea or coffee.
 I can be a bit fussy with some coffee but the cafetiere stuff they served us was really good!

 We didn’t manage to finish all of our food so we were given some takeaway boxes, which is always appreciated!

-All in all we had a great time and I can say that both of these were top notch dining experiences that I would 100% repeat.
+All in all we had a great time.
+Both of these were top notch dining experiences that I would 100% repeat.
 In fact, I’m hungry now just thinking about it!